Creezylus/IOT_Demo/recipes-custom/backend-server/README.md

 - [ ] Add Scaling of LoadBalancer
 - [ ] Add Authentication
 - [ ] Work on scaling edge-clients and sensor-clients
+- [ ] Make Threshold setting more dynamic.